Ollie-Boyd/Aqroo-spending-tracker/README.md

 I chose SVG in the end as it has a few things going for it that CSS just can't for now: It's more accessible because embedded text can be made readable by screen-readers, it's much better supported by older browsers as some of the CSS used in graphing has v. limited brower compatibility, and finally I thought it would be cooler to learn to manipulate SVG as it has more uses than CSS for complex shapes and can be used in a lot of different scenarios.
 It seems like you're stretching CSS to its limits making a simple pie chart but in SVG you can go pretty wild as long as you have the maths to back up the rendering.

+Although I got the line and bar graphs working I didn't have time to implememt the Ruby for the pie chart to show spending by category.
+I did figure the CSS out [here](https://codepen.io/OllieBoyd/pen/vYLxpKB) though!

+**Dates, timezones and timestamps between server and DB** - This wasn't something I predicted but I ended up doing heaps of reading into dat/time formats and timestamp formats.
+Also how to deal with time zone differences between database, server and user.
+I am not going to lie, sometimes it made my head hurt but I think I have a fairly good idea of the concepts and challenges now.

+**I really improved my CSS** - I was really happy with how the responsive-ness turned out.
+It works well between super widescreen and mobile.
+I learned a whole load of new css but there is more to learn as I will comment on below.

+**Ennumerables, ennumerables, ennumerables** - I adore the vast amount of ennumerables built into Ruby.
+It feels like a treasure hunt whenever I'm reading through the excellent Ruby docs as there is always a new one to learn or an interesting way to combine them I see on StackOverflow.
+I tried to only use ennumerables in this project and I hope my code remains readable with explicit variable names.

 ### What I know could be better and could be fixed in the next version

+There is a lot I learned from this project.
+On a human note, I learned to accept that it's OK to not finish everything on my stretch goals.
+I was working morning until night every day and there was definitely a risk of burnout.
+I would try and take more time off next time.
+Technically here is what was needed:
+* The CRUD methods on every model are completely redundant and should just be inherited (but I didn't know about inheritance at the time).
+* Overall I should have been more semantic with my HTML.
+* My CSS is not DRY.
+I didn't really understand the way CSS cascades at the time and my CSS class naming could be more organised.
+Next time I would try and stick with something like BEM http://getbem.com/introduction/ .